wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 ##### 74B Exemption for dividends

-*   No payment, distribution, or transaction (whether in money or money's worth) made by a donor being a company, unit trust, or group investment fund (as each of those terms are defined in the [Income Tax Act 2007][229]) to or with a donee being a company, unit trust, or group investment fund (as so defined) shall constitute a dutiable gift by the donor to the donee to the extent that the payment, distribution, or transaction constitutes a dividend derived by the donee for the purposes of the that Act, or would constitute such a dividend but for the application of [section CD 27][234] of that Act.
+*   No payment, distribution, or transaction (whether in money or money's worth) made by a donor being a company, unit trust, or group investment fund (as each of those terms are defined in the [Income Tax Act 2007][229]) to or with a donee being a company, unit trust, or group investment fund (as so defined) shall constitute a dutiable gift by the donor to the donee to the extent that the payment, distribution, or transaction constitutes a dividend derived by the donee for the purposes of that Act, or would constitute such a dividend but for the application of [section CD 27][234] of that Act.

     Section 74B: inserted, on 14 December 1992, by section 2 of the Estate and Gift Duties Amendment Act (No 2) 1992 (1992 No 117).